Last Modified: 1/24/2020

-Recall you must submit only the MBI on Medicare claims starting January 1, 2020, regardless of the date of service.
+The transition period is over.
+You must now submit only the MBI on Medicare claims regardless of the date of service.
 If not, Medicare will reject claims submitted with the health insurance claim number (HICN), with a few exceptions.
 This means your payments will be delayed causing you unnecessary rework to correct and resubmit the claim.

-Providers should bill the MBI now to prevent claim and payment impacts in January.
+Providers must bill the MBI to prevent claim and payment impacts.
 Take these actions to obtain the MBI:

 Ask your patient for their new Medicare card.
 If they don’t have it, they have the option to call 1-800-MEDICARE (1-800-633-4227) or print their card from Medicare.gov

 • Why Can’t I look up an MBI without a Social Security Number?

 To protect patient’s new MBI numbers, the Centers for Medicare & Medicaid Services require

 the beneficiary’s Social Security number, full name, and date of birth to obtain an MBI through SPOT.
 CMS instructions require the Social Security number for authentication purposes and there are no plans change this process.

 • Obtain the MBI from your remittance advices (RA) received between October 1, 2018 through December 31, 2019 for claims submitted with a valid and active health insurance claim number (HICN) prior to January 1, 2020.
 The MBIs were returned on the RA during the transition period.